This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Can you live in a camper with your other half, in a confined space full time?
 Or manage alone if you are a solo traveller?
 What about travelling as a family with kids?
 How does it work if you’re planning on travelling with a dog?

-If you’re used to going your separate ways to work every weekday and enjoying the weekends together, it can be challenging travelling as a couple iwithout much personal space.
+If you’re used to going your separate ways to work every weekday and enjoying the weekends together, travelling as a couple without much personal space can be challenging.
 Make sure you’re not looking at this aspect of van life through rose-tinted specs.

 3. Are you willing to compromise?